Find Grad Schools

 119 Yearly Graduations

 Asbury Theological Seminary is the 4th most popular school in the nation for students seeking a master's degree in divinity studies.
 Roughly 1,700 attend the school each year.
 During the most recent year for which we have data, 119 people received their master's degree in divinity studies from Asbury Seminary.
-Of these students, 34% were women and 17% were members of underrepresented racial-ethnic groups.
+About 27% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #5